• Skip to primary navigation

 Enjoy this easy and delicious green lentil soup.

-If you like this recipe, you might like the below Indian favorites made in a pressure cooker:
+If you like this recipe, you might like the below Indian Lentil favorites made in a pressure cooker:

 Green Moong Dal (Mung Bean Curry)